Majin-Kilane/Active-Directory/README.md

-**11.6 Tested Failover Functionality**
- - Shut down the primary DC (192.168.1.10).
- - Logged in to the Windows 10 client with a domain account.
- - Confirmed authentication succeeded through the failover DC.
- - Validated DNS resolution continued to function using nslookup.

-**11.7 Joined the Failover Server to the Domain**
- - Brought the primary DC back online and verified replication synchronized in both directions.
- - Ensured both DCs could service authentication and DNS requests.

 ## Result
 By setting up this failover domain controller, I demonstrated the ability to provide redundancy in Active Directory, ensuring continuous authentication, DNS resolution, and replication across domain controllers.